Elgllad99/TryHackMe-Paths/Complete Beginner.md

+# introduction

-# The beginner path aims to give a broad introduction to the different areas in Computer Security.
+The beginner path aims to give a broad introduction to the different areas in Computer Security.
 This path will be looking at the following areas:

     Basic Linux - Get familiar with the linux command line.
     Web Application Security - Learn web application security concepts through the OWASP Top 10